-If you are planning to operate in China, it is very important that you seek trade mark protection as early as possible.
+If you're planning to operate in China, it's very important that you seek trade mark protection as early as possible.
 Otherwise, you might be stopped from producing and selling your goods under that trade mark if the mark is registered by another person or business.

 You could also be vulnerable to ‘trade mark squatters’ who get in quickly to register a trade mark before the foreign owner.
 You would then have to buy the trade mark from them before you could use it or start long and costly legal proceedings to recover the mark.

 It’s important to secure the trade mark for your brand in: